-a.
-Analyze and synthesize multiple sources together in a process of making connections, drawing conclusions, and interacting in depth with diverse ideas.
-[BSL/CT/CCE] b.
-Use information from sources to effectively support claims as well as other specific purposes: i.e., to provide background information, provide evidence/examples, illustrate an alternative view, etc. [BSL/CT] c.
-Incorporate information from a variety of sources in writing by clearly and accurately contextualizing, quoting, and paraphrasing.
-[BSL/CT/EC] d.
-Document ideas from sources using MLA (in-text citation and works cited list).
-[BSL/EC] e.
-Research appropriate sources to develop and support academic essays and other texts.
-[BSL/CT/IT] 4.
-Write appropriately for academic and other AUDIENCES.
+- A. Use information from sources for a specific purpose: i.e., to provide background information, support an idea, illustrate an alternative view, etc. [BSL/CT] - B. Demonstrate the ability to analyze sources, make connections, draw conclusions, and interact in depth with diverse ideas presented in a variety of sources.
+[BSL/CT/CCE] - C. Incorporate information from sources in writing by clearly and accurately contextualizing, quoting, and paraphrasing.
+[BSL/CT/EC] - D. Document ideas from sources using MLA (in-text citation and works cited list).
+[BSL/EC] - E. Research appropriate sources to develop and support academic essays and other texts.
+[BSL/CT/IT]

+4. Write appropriately for academic and other AUDIENCES.

-a.
-Analyze different writing contexts and the needs of different audiences as part of the writing process with an emphasis on academic audiences.
-[CT/CCE] b.
-Use effective organizational strategies to create coherent pieces of writing appropriate for a variety of academic audiences.
-[BSL/EC] c.
-Use an appropriate genre and format for the purpose and audience.
-[BSL/EC] d.
-Write with appropriate style and voice for the rhetorical situation.
-[BSL/EC/CCE] e.
-Evaluate the currency, relevance, reliability, and appropriateness of sources in relation to a specific audience and purpose.
-[CT] f.
-Use standard conventions of spelling, punctuation, and grammar for clear, effective communication.
-[EC] 5.
-Use proper DOCUMENTATION when integrating outside sources.
+- A. Analyze different writing contexts and the needs of different audiences as part of the writing process.
+[CT/CCE] - B. Use effective organizational strategies to create coherent pieces of writing appropriate for a variety of audiences.
+[BSL/EC] - C. Use an appropriate genre and format for the purpose and audience.
+[BSL/EC] - D. Write with appropriate style and voice for the rhetorical situation.
+[CT/CCE/EC] - E. Evaluate the currency, relevance, reliability, and appropriateness of sources in relation to a specific audience and purpose.
+[CT] - F. Use standard conventions of spelling, punctuation, and grammar for clear, effective communication.
+[FC]